 In June 1808 (first contact), Simon Fraser observed many artifacts in our region like buffalo robes, beads and knives.
-In 1810, the Hudson Bay Company in Kamloops was recording its sales to indigenous people in sides of dry salmon.
-The Nlaka'pamux barter economy was overtaken by a wage and market system in time *but never actually disappeared).
-As such, Kanaka had to start working and doing business in dollars and cents.
+In 1810, the Hudson Bay Company in Kamloops was recording sales to indigenous people in sides of dry salmon.
+The original barter economy was eventually overtaken by a wage and market system (but never fully disappeared) so Kanaka had to work and do business in "dollars and cents".
 Our ancestors warned though that we can't eat money.

-Therefore, we continue to grow food and to trade but we also fully appreciate that the wage/market wont go away either.
-Electricity is not free and neither is gas, wifi and walmart.
-Last we heard, BC hydro was not taking wind and sun dried tomatoes in lie of dollars.
+Therefore, we continue to harvest traditonal foods, grow and process new foods and make tools etc and trade surplus plus "work".
+We fully appreciate that the wage/market won't go away and electricity is not free and neither is gas, wifi and Walmart.
+Last we heard, BC hydro was not taking sun dried tomatoes in lieu of dollars either.